 The park has 16 cabins with bathrooms, kitchens with full-size appliances, heat and air.
 Dishes, cooking utensils, linens and towels are also provided.
 There are fireplaces in 10 of the cabins.
 All cabins have satellite television.
 The cabins are approximately 350 square feet in size.
 The park also has the "Cabin on the Lake," designed to meet the challenges of the physically disabled.
 Pets are allowed in all cabins for a small nightly fee.
 Firewood is available for purchase and firewood is not provided to cabins.
 A total of 14 cabins will sleep up to four guests, one cabin will sleep two guests and one cabin will sleep up to eight guests between two bedrooms.

 In addition, the park features RV campsites, some with 50 amp electric and full hookups, as well as tent campsites.
 All RV and tent campsites must be reserved online.
-Additional amenities include a community building, pavilion, enclosed shelter, outdoor shelter, and an 18-hole miniature golf course.
-Guests will also enjoy the swim area, amphitheater, discovery center, playgrounds, hiking trails, volleyball courts and basketball courts.
+Additional amenities include a community building, pavilion, enclosed shelter, outdoor shelter, seasonal marina with grill and heated fishing dock.
+Be sure to visit the office and pick up a wrist band for the splash pad and 18-hole miniature golf course before enjoying the swim area, amphitheater, discovery center, playgrounds, hiking trails, volleyball courts and basketball courts.

 Motorized personal watercraft is not allowed on Greenleaf Lake.
 The kids' pond allows children 16 and under to fish at no charge with no permit required.
 Located in Braggs, the park also offers activities such as wildlife viewing and holiday events.